Trevor Brooking: West Ham United

-During the 1972–73 season he came to the attention of Derby County manager Brian Clough, who offered West Ham £400,000 for Brooking and Moore.
+During the 1972–73 season, Brooking came to the attention of Derby County manager Brian Clough, who offered West Ham £400,000 for Brooking and Moore.
 However, Greenwood refused to let the pair leave.
 Again, in 1974 Tottenham manager Bill Nicholson offered £425,000 for the signature of Brooking.
 According to Brooking in his autobiography, this move was not pursued as he felt Nicholson, a manager he admired, was coming to the end of his Tottenham career and was unsure which manager would follow him.

 He won the FA Cup twice, in 1975 with Brooking scoring a vital goal in a 2–1 win in a fourth round replay away at Swindon Town and 1980; in the latter, he scored another vital goal in a 2–1 win in a third round replay against West Bromwich Albion and the only goal in a 1–0 win over Arsenal in the final with a header.
 Brooking scored what was considered goal of the year in the Golden Goals Competition on ITV, according to the panel (Dave Sexton, Pat Jennings, Vic Railton and Bernard Joy) for the 1976 British League season.

 Brooking was a member of the West Ham team which won the Second Division in 1981.
 He also appeared in the 1975 FA Charity Shield, the 1976 European Cup Winners' Cup Final, the 1980 FA Charity Shield and the 1981 Football League Cup Final.
 His last game for West Ham came on 18 May 1984 in 1–0 home defeat by Everton.
 In total he made 647 appearances and scoring 102 times, wearing the number 10 jersey, his total appearances for West Ham beaten only by Billy Bonds, Bobby Moore and Frank Lampard Sr. He had a testimonial match against an England XI in October 1977.